-WHY IS THE pH LEVEL OF A FACE WASH SO IMPORTANT?
+WHY THE pH OF YOUR FACE WASH IS SO IMPORTANT

 If your acid mantle is knocked out of balance, your skin becomes prone to attack.